annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/structure/gallery.md

 # Gallery

-You can use the Gallery UI Pattern to display groups of content as scannable collections.
+You can use the Gallery UI Pattern to display groups of content.
 This UI pattern allows users to sequentially browse images, with the notion of a beginning and an end.
-The Gallery UI pattern can be helpful when you have a large number of cards you need to group into one or more scannable collections.

 ![](<images/gallery-image-7.png>)

 **How to use the Gallery UI Pattern**

+The Gallery UI Pattern usually displays dynamic information.
+In most cases, prior to using this pattern, you will need [to retrieve or update the Data](../../../../../develop/data/intro.md) that contains the information you want to display onscreen.
+You do this by using an [Action](../../../../../develop/logic/action-web.md).

 1. In Service Studio, in the Toolbox, search for `Gallery`.